My Quiet Kitchen

 Let the muffins cool in the pan for 10 minutes then transfer to a cooling rack.

-overhead shot of pumpkin muffins on a wood board, some with chocolate chips.
+overhead shot of vegan muffins on a wood board, some with chocolate chips.

 Variations